Strongly Sublinear Algorithms for Testing Pattern Freeness: Introduction

-{\bf Some additional complications we had to overcome:} In the recursive algorithm for $k$-length permutation freeness, $k \geq 4$, we need to find $\nu$-appearances that are restricted to appear in specific configurations, for smaller length permutations $\nu$.
+\paragraph{Some additional challenges we had to overcome:} In the recursive algorithm for $k$-length permutation freeness, $k \geq 4$, we need to find $\nu$-appearances that are restricted to appear in specific configurations, for smaller length permutations $\nu$.
 To exemplify this notion, consider testing $\nu=(1,3,2)$-freeness.
-In the usual (unrestricted) case, $f: [n] \mapsto \R$ has a $\nu$-appearance if the values at any three indices have a $\nu$-consistent order.
-In a restricted case, we may ask ourselves whether $f$ is free of $\nu$-appearances where the indices corresponding to the $1,3$-legs of a $\nu$-appearance are at most $n/2$ (that is in the first half of $[n]$), while the index corresponding to the $2$-leg is larger than $n/2$.
+In the unrestricted setting, $f: [n] \mapsto \R$ has a $\nu$-appearance if the values at any three indices have a $\nu$-consistent order.
+In a restricted setting, we may ask ourselves whether $f$ is free of $\nu$-appearances where the indices corresponding to the $1,3$-legs of a $\nu$-appearance are of value at most $n/2$ (that is in the first half of $[n]$), while the index corresponding to the $2$-leg is larger than $n/2$.
 This latter property seems at least as hard to test as the unrestricted one.
 In particular, for the $\nu$-appearance as described above, it could be that while $f$ is far from being $\nu$-free in the usual sense, it is still free of having restricted $\nu$-appearances.
 In our algorithm, we need to test (at lower recursion levels) freeness from such restricted appearances.
-The extra restriction is formally defined in Section \ref{sec:top-level}, and discussed in Section \ref{sec:generalizedtesting}.
-The complexity of restricted $\nu$-freeness testing is open.
-However, for our needs it is enough to solve a `hybrid' problem (see end of Section \ref{sec:top-level}) that we define.

-\paragraph{Open questions} The major open question is to determine the exact (asymptotic) complexity of testing $\pi$-freeness of arbitrary permutations $\pi:[k] \to [k], ~ k \geq 3$.
-While the gaps for $k=3$ are relatively small (within $\polylog n$ range), the gaps are yet much larger for $k \geq 4$.
-We do not have any reason to think that the upper bound obtained in this draft is tight.
-We did not try to optimize the exponent of $n$ in the $\tilde{O}(n^{o(1)})$ expression, but the current methods do not seem to bring down the query complexity to $\polylog n$.
-We conjecture, however, that the query complexity is $\polylog n$ for all constant $k$.
-Another open question is whether the complexity of a two-sided error testing might be lower than of one-sided error testing.

-Finally, Newman and Varma~\cite{NV20} used lower bounds on testing pattern freeness of monotone patterns of length $k\geq 3$ (for nonadaptive algorithms), to obtain lower bounds on the query complexity of nonadaptive algorithms for LIS estimation.
-Proving any lower bound better than $\Omega(\log n)$ for adaptively testing freeness, for arbitrary permutations of length $k$ for $k \geq 3,$ may translate in a similar way to lower bounds on adaptive algorithms for LIS estimation, which is a fundamental problem in sublinear algorithms.
+This extra restriction is discussed at a high level in~\cref{sec:top-level}.
+For a formal definition of the restricted testing problem and how it fits into our final algorithm, see~\cref{sec:generalizedtesting}.